Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 -   Page 19, Wrap Up, last note. _Linux is a UNIX implementation that is constantly growing with contributions from the Free Software Foundation (formerly, GNU)._ Couple things of note here.
 Linux isn't dependent on the said contributions as it's an independent project.
 Secondly, Free Software Foundation wasn't formerly called GNU as discussed above.

+-   The answer for question 1.5 under Test Your Understanding is incomplete.
+Entering the sequence `> user.lst` creates a blank file named user.lst in the current directory.
+Removing the space doesn't make any difference.

 -   The answer for question 1.6 under Test Your Understanding is partial.
 The command **ls | wc -l** prints the count of non-hidden files and directories in the current directory.